Crawl Workflow Settings¶

 -

-Choose one of these crawl scopes to have the the crawler automatically find pages based on a domain name, start page URL, or directory on a website.
+Choose one of these crawl scopes to have the the crawler automatically discover pages based on a domain name, start page URL, or directory on a website.

 Site Crawl Use Cases